dromniscience/SteinRealAnalysis/README.md

 ## Disclaimer
-Though I think I am into preciseness and rigor when it comes to mathematics, I do not mean that every single proof presented in this little book is correct and the most elegant possible.
-In fact, they are just highly likely to be correct but are unlikely to be the most enlightening.
+Though I think I am into preciseness and rigor when it comes to Mathematics, I do not mean that every single proof presented in this little book is correct or the most elegant possible.
+In fact, it is just highly likely to be correct but is unlikely to be the most enlightening.

 ## Error Report
 If you find errors, please please do report it.
 A BIG THANK to U in advance! 🥰